hemachaitanya/Complete-Kubernetes/Notes.md

 - This reacts to requests/orders from control plane components and speaks with container runtime and gets the work done
 - If it fails responds back to control plane with status

+#### kube-proxy

+- this is responsible for networking
+- this implementations will be based on CNI

+#### Container Runtime

+- this is container engine
+- this could be docker or any other CRI compatible runtime

 ## Pod lifecycle or States of a Pod
 ![preview](images/Pod-Lifecycle.png)